 Tourist traps in Europe and where to go instead

 Want to know what to skip in Europe and head to instead?
-Tourist trap in Europe and the most overrated European cities are everywhere and even some of the greatest bucket-list destinations like Paris or Venice are huge European tourist traps.
+Tourist traps in Europe and the most overrated European cities are everywhere and even some of the greatest bucket-list destinations like Paris or Venice are huge European tourist traps.

 Tourist traps in Europe and where to go instead